lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 extension MUST assert the keyEncipherment bit.
-The issuerAndSerialNumber alternative identifies the recipient's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier identifies the recipient's certificate by a key identifier.
+The issuerAndSerialNumber alternative identifies the recipient's certificate by the issuer's distinguished name and the certificate serial number; the subjectKeyIdentifier alternative identifies the recipient's certificate by a key identifier.
 When an X.509 certificate is referenced, the key identifier matches the X.509 subjectKeyIdentifier extension value.
 When other certificate formats are referenced, the documents that specify the certificate